Erickype/GoGameEngine/README.md

 for the log system.
 At this time it is only used for the `Core.CreateApplication()` method.
 - It will print info in the client and the engine.

+## Event System
+- The package Event contains all the files and methods related to the event system.